usydnlp/IJCAI_VLPMs/README.md

 <h3>Intra-modality Processing</h3>

 Before feeding the Bert-formatted language/visual representation into the cross-modal interaction model, some VLPMs further conduct additional **intra-modality processing** to the language or visual representation (or both).
 Most VLPMs adopt additional self-attention based transformer blocks as intra-modality processing.
-Several VLPMs also apply non-transformer processing such as using AoANet and the Visual Dictionary-based mapping.
+Several VLPMs also apply non-transformer processing such as using AoANet in XGTP (Xia et.al 2021) and the Visual Dictionary-based mapping in SOHO (Huang et.al 2021).
 Transformer blocks provides flexibility of selecting a different number of blocks for the two modalities.
 In practice, the language modality normally applies more blocks than the vision modality for a better balance.

 <p align="center"><img src="https://github.com/usydnlp/Fantastic_VLPMs/blob/main/img/intra-modealprocessing.png" alt="Intra-modal Porcessing" width="900"/></p>